7 Delectable Flavors: A Madeira Local Food & Drink Guide

 Portugal’s Madeira Island is a place of tropical beauty and pastel sunsets that’ll take your breath away.
-But after spending 4 days there, it seems like the island’s true undiscovered secret (or at least, under-discussed secret), is its rich & diverse culinary offering.
+But after spending 4 days here, it seems like the island’s true undiscovered secret (or at least, under-discussed secret), is its rich & diverse culinary offering.

-Madeira is home to some incredible cuisine that dazzled our senses of sight, smell and taste from morning till night.
+Madeira is home to incredible cuisine that dazzled our senses of sight, smell and taste from morning till night.
 From grilled meat to fresh fish to the signature garlic bread that’s served with every meal, you’ll eat well on Madeira Island.

 1. Poncha (no translation—it’s just poncha!)